caas-team/sparrow/README.md

       # How many times to retry
       count: 3

-  # config specific to the file loader
+  # Config specific to the file loader
   # The file loader is not intended for production use
   file:
-    # location of the file in the local filesystem
+    # Location of the file in the local filesystem
     path: ./config.yaml

-# Configures the api
+# Configures the API
 api:
-  # Which address to expose sparrows rest api on
+  # Which address to expose Sparrow's REST API on
   address: :8080

 # Configures the target manager
+# Omitting this section will disable the target manager
 targetManager:
+  # Defines which target manager to use.
+  type: gitlab
   # The interval for the target reconciliation process
   checkInterval: 1m
-  # How often the instance should register itself as a global target.
+  # How often the instance should register itself as a global target
-  # A duration of 0 means no registration.
+  # A duration of 0 means no registration
   registrationInterval: 1m
-  # How often the instance should update its registration as a global target.
+  # How often the instance should update its registration as a global target
-  # A duration of 0 means no update.
+  # A duration of 0 means no update
   updateInterval: 120m
   # The amount of time a target can be unhealthy
-  # before it is removed from the global target list.
+  # before it is removed from the global target list
-  # A duration of 0 means no removal.
+  # A duration of 0 means no removal
   unhealthyThreshold: 360m
-  # Configuration options for the gitlab target manager
+  # Configuration options for the GitLab target manager
   gitlab:
-    # The url of your gitlab host
+    # The URL of your GitLab host
     baseUrl: https://gitlab.com
-    # Your gitlab api token
+    # Your GitLab API token
-    # you can also set this value through the
-    # SPARROW_TARGETMANAGER_GITLAB_TOKEN environment variable
+    # You can also set this value through the SPARROW_TARGETMANAGER_GITLAB_TOKEN environment variable
     token: glpat-xxxxxxxx
-    # the id of your gitlab project.
-This is where sparrow will register itself
+    # The ID of your GitLab project.
+This is where Sparrow will register itself
-    # and grab the list of other sparrows from
+    # and grab the list of other Sparrows from
     projectId: 18923
 ```